 An electronic submission has the same force and effect as if you had submitted a paper application to PacificSource with your signature.
 You can receive secured electronic communications from PacificSource regarding your application and/or enrollment status, changes in insurance coverage, and termination of coverage.
 An electronic communication can also be used to keep PacificSource informed of your current email address so we may continue to correspond with you.
 Your consent continues while the plan you enroll in is effective.
 You may, at any time, opt out of electronic communications.
-You may request a free paper copy of your application and/or enrollment information by contacting our Customer Service Department.
+You may request a free paper copy of your application and/or or enrollment information by contacting our Customer Service Department.
 Electronic communications are offered as a convenience only.
 Your decision to not receive electronic communications will not affect your enrollment.
 There is no charge associated with switching to paper.

-Section 1.4 We must give you information about the plan, its network of providers, and your covered services us.
+Section 1.4 We must give you information about the plan, its network of providers, and your covered services

+As a member of our plan, you have the right to get several kinds of information from us.
 (As explained above in Section 1.1, you have the right to get information from us in a way that works for you.
 This includes getting the information in languages other than English and in large print or other alternate formats.)